namuan/namuan/mind-maps/OutOfTarPit.md

 ### Code Volume

 - Not as important as state/control
-- **Law**?? for using the language with least amount of features to work
+- **Law**?? for using the language with the least amount of features to work